Jiří Černický

-Jiří Černický (born 1 August 1966, in Ústí nad Labem, Czechoslovakia) is a Czech visual artist who known for experimental intermedia projects involving video art, visual poetry and photography.
+Jiří Černický (born 1 August 1966) is a Czech visual artist.
+He is known for experimental intermedia projects involving video art, visual poetry and photography.
 He is a winner of the Jindřich Chalupecký Award, the Soros Award and the 48th October Salon Award (in Belgrade, Serbia), and was a finalist for the Alice Francis Award.

 Career

 Černický first studied art in Ústí nad Labem from 1987 to 1990, before moving to Prague in 1990 to attend the Academy of Arts, Architecture and Design, moving to the Academy of Fine Arts in 1993, where he studied until 1997.

 He first received attention for outlandish projects, such as, in 1993, collecting tears from people in the street, which he then took to an Ethiopian monastery.
 His projects are varied, but usually depict hypothetical subjects. Černický combines various media in exhibitions, alternating between easel painting, objects, video and photography.
 He also uses action art and new media technologies.
 His work often features strong emotions, social commentary, and ironic humor.
 Other examples of Černický's works include tools for taking drugs made of cut glass, a tattooed sausage, a glass model of a nuclear explosion, a striped series of paintings, an ornamental series on terrorism, monochrome images with a silicon structure, a monument in the form of an information board at a railway station with philosophical texts, videos about the movement of the speed of light, the “Gagarin Thing”, and a white motorcycle helmet imitating Munch’s The Scream.

 In 1998, Černický won the Jindřich Chalupecký Award.
 In 2015 he was appointed Associate Professor at the Faculty of Art and Design, Jan Evangelista Purkyně University in Ústí nad Labem.